 When our mental health is suffering, we seek a way to get help.
 This is often done through finding the support of a therapist or counsellor; a professional who is experienced in helping others through their struggles.
 But what if there are barriers that prevent us from finding the care we need?

 Currently, we are celebrating Black History Month in Canada.
-And while we love reading and learning about notable Black Canadians who have contributed to our country’s successes, there are hurdles that Black Canadians are still facing, including access to mental health support.
+And while we love reading and learning about notable Black Canadians who have contributed to our country’s successes, there are hurdles that Black Canadians are still facing, including access to mental health in Black communities.

 Barriers Black Canadians Face